Persistent Volume Claims

 Git performance

 Git performance with Distributed File Storage can sometimes be slower than desired.
-Here are some best practices to enhance its performance on Distributed File Storage.Enable parallel checkout
+The following best practices help enhance Git performance on Distributed File Storage.Enable parallel checkout

 Enable parallel checkout by setting a desired number of parallel workers in your Git config (checkout.workers).
 The recommended number for working with Distributed File Storage is 16.